dominictrier/py_cur_hotfolder-agent/README.md

 ```

 - For each subfolder `xxx` in the IN root, an OUT folder `xxx_out` is created as a sibling in the same IN root.

+## **Strict config validation**: All config fields are strictly type-checked and required in per-hotfolder configs.
+If any required key is missing or has the wrong type, hotfolder processing fails and an error is logged.
+Global config is only used if no per-hotfolder config is present.